-southwest (for social work, OT, AMHP and team manager roles).
+Page 155 southwest (for social work, OT, AMHP and team manager roles).
 In some instances, pay and conditions in the Authority do not compare well with competitors.
-Workforce growth in recent years has been driven by short term investment and targeted (invest to save) initiatives.
 Investment in workforce capacity and skill mix is insufficient to meet the (changing) nature and intensity of demand.
-Most particularly complex work in areas of autism, disability, Mental Capacity, LPS, dementia and The Authority has led the 'Proud to Care' campaign now working regionally to promote health and care as a positive career and develop career pathways across the sector. transitions.
+Most particularly complex work in areas of autism, disability, Mental Capacity, LPS, dementia and transitions.
 There is a significant risk that failure to plan for substantive capacity will destabilise delivery of functions.
-Externally, commissioned providers face recruitment and The Authority is part of the Devon Recruitment Alliance to support providers in securing workforce capacity (care workers and nurses) from overseas. retention challenges in respect of care workers (as detailed above), there is also a specific challenge in the recruitment of nurses affecting the nursing home sector.
-External workforce issues risk impacting on unit costs We have been active and successful in national awards that provide a platform for us to celebrate and promote adult social care in Devon, and the and market sufficiency as supply and costs are interlinked.
-Authority as an employer However, risks have increased more recently, exacerbated by a loss in attractiveness of working in the UK due to depreciation in the value of Sterling and ongoing uncertainty of what the UK's future immigration policy will be for low paid workers in the care sector.
-Ongoing monitoring of government's legislative programme, along with raising issues nationally via the LGA, ADASS and other networks.
+Externally, commissioned providers face recruitment an retention challenges in respect of care workers (as detailed above), there is also a specific challenge in the recruitment of nurses affecting the nursing home sector.
+External workforce issues risk impacting on unit costs and market sufficiency as supply and costs are interlinked. as a positive career and develop career pathways across the sector.
+The Authority is part of the Devon Recruitment Alliance to support providers in securing workforce capacity (care workers and nurses) from overseas. ---------- -- --- --